ckeditor/ckeditor4/tests/plugins/divarea/manual/contextmenu.md

+@bender-ui: collapsed
+@bender-tags: 4.5.4, tc
-@bender-ckeditor-plugins: wysiwygarea, toolbar, undo, basicstyles, divarea
+@bender-ckeditor-plugins: wysiwygarea, toolbar, undo, basicstyles, divarea, clipboard

-Test whether right-click works with divarea.
-Check:
+Test whether right-click opens correct context menu in the two editors.

+Note:

-* Right clicking within the editor brings up the browser's default menu
+* Right clicking within the editor should bring:
+  * native context menu in the first editor,
+  * custom context menu in the second editor.
-* Right clicking on the editor chrome does not bring up any menu
+* Right clicking on the editor chrome should not bring any context menu.